costoffreedom/costoffreedom-book/book/opening:freedom/freedom-to-vs-freedom-from.md

 <p>Even worse, this coercion (as I see it) to publish in known brand and
 usually-proprietary venues as a proxy for hiring in the university is defended as academic freedom (the freedom to choose to publish where one wants, rather than being told to publish openly).
-Certainly, it's done by “soft power” and a reputational/symbolic economy, but I did not feel free when I had to publish my first book with a commercial press.
-I'm still grateful to them because I needed the book for my job.
-They did good work on it and I can't fault the people who helped me there.
+Certainly, it’s done by “soft power” and a reputational/symbolic economy, but I did not feel free when I had to publish my first book with a commercial press.
+I’m still grateful to them because I needed the book for my job.
+They did good work on it and I can’t fault the people who helped me there.
 But few people can actually read that book now because it is so expensive.
 I signed away the copyright as the price for a job.
 In an ideal world, I would have published this openly.</p>